-The following article comes directly from www.entrepreneur.com and contains some very valuable information regarding business credit.
+The following great information for business owners comes directly from www.entrepreneur.com and contains some very valuable information regarding business credit.

 As an entrepreneur, did you know you have a unique opportunity to build, maintain and acquire credit both individually and as a business owner?
 That’s good news if you’re trying to build and grow a company because you won’t have to rely solely on your personal credit to do that.

 As a member of the business credit industry, it’s been my experience that fewer than 10 percent of all entrepreneurs know about or truly understand how business credit is established and tracked-and how it affects their lives and businesses.

 So let’s first take a look at how personal credit differs from business credit.
 Then we’ll discuss some steps you can take to build your business credit.

 At the point an individual with a social security number accepts their first job or applies for their first credit card, a credit profile will start with the personal credit reporting agencies.
 This profile, otherwise known as a credit report, grows with every credit inquiry, credit application submitted, change of address and job change.

 The information is typically reported to the credit bureaus by those who are issuing credit.
 Eventually, the credit report becomes a statement of an individual’s ability to pay back a debt.